 Exclusive Resorts, “world’s elite private vacation club”: $176,500 (paid for through Avenatti & Associates)

-On Wednesday, feds seized Avenatti’s $4.5 million private jet – a Honda HA-420 twin engine aircraft – from the Santa Barbara airport pursuant to a warrant issued be a federal judge.
+On Wednesday, federal agents seized Avenatti’s $4.5 million private jet – a Honda HA-420 twin engine aircraft – from the Santa Barbara airport pursuant to a warrant issued by a federal judge.
 It was not clear whether the seizure was related to the nonpayment of taxes.

 Avenatti was initially charged in two separate criminal cases by federal prosecutors in New York and California.
 He was arrested in New York last month and released on $300,000 bond.